onefoursix/streamsets-old-jobs-cleanup/README.md

 ## Script #3 - delete-old-jobs.py

 Description:   This script attempts to delete Jobs instances listed in the input file.
 Job Instances and Job Template Instances will be deleted, unless there are permission issues, or in cases where Job instances are referenced by Sequences or Topologies.
+The script makes sure each Job in the input file has <code>INACTIVE</code> status and has not been run since after the <code>last_run_threshold</code>.

 Args:
 - <code>input_file</code> - A JSON list of Job instances to delete.